-Dynamic pricing programs were offered by OGE, a southwestern U.S. utility in the 2000s.
-The CEO of the utility asked his leadership team to explore demand-side solutions instead of building a 600-MW power plant.
-After doing comprehensive market research with its customers, including conjoint analysis, the utility reached the conclusion that there was enough appetite for the utility to develop a sophisticated variable-peak pricing (VPP) program with four levels of critical-peak pricing.
+In Oklahoma, OGE's CEO asked his leadership team to explore demand-side solutions instead of building a 600-MW power plant.
+After doing comprehensive market research, the utility reached the conclusion that there was enough appetite for the utility to pilot a sophisticated variable-peak pricing (VPP) rate with four levels of critical-peak pricing.
 It also installed smart thermostats on customer premises.
 Instead of the utility controlling the thermostat, customers had their own control and could pre-set it to their comfort level in advance.

-The VPP program worked very well in the pilot, so the utility offered it to their customers on an opt-in basis.
+The pilot was successful and the utility offered VPP to all its customers on an opt-in basis.
 In five years, the participation rate reached nearly 15 percent.
 On average, the program reduced the peak demand of participating customers by 40 percent, lowering customer bills by 20 percent.
 The program's success was attributed to word-of-mouth marketing.
-The utility also adopted prices-to-devices method, which simplified the process.
-Under this method, prices come directly to devices (such as a thermostat), where the customer has programmed the device to take the necessary actions in response to changing prices.
+The VPP prices were sent directly to the thermostat, where the customer had programmed the temperature settings by price.